logic-building/functional-go/README.md

 EveryFloat32
 EveryStr

-Takes number and list as argument and returns true/false if it exists SomeInt
+Takes number and list as arguments and returns true/false if number exists inthe list SomeInt
 SomeInt64
 SomeInt32